open-sauced/docs/docs/welcome/key-metrics-guide.md

 This helps you evaluate how secure a repository is and how attentive maintainers are to compliance issues.
 It is a good metric to consider when contributing to a repository.

-You can read more about [what it is and why it is important](https://opensauced.pizza/blog/introducing-openssf-scorecard-for-opensauced)
+You can read more about [what it is and why it is important](https://opensauced.pizza/blog/introducing-openssf-scorecard-for-opensauced).

+## Lottery Factor

+[Lottery Factor](../glossary/#lottery-factor) is a metric that measures the risk that comes with a project’s dependence on one or a few key contributors.
+It measures how many pull requests are made by the most active contributors as a percentage.

+This helps you understand whether or not a repository is at risk of abandonment should a key contributor become unavailable.
+This information is particularly important if you plan on being a long-term contributor or if your project relies on an open-source project for the long term.

+You can read more about [what it is and how it can be interpreted](https://opensauced.pizza/blog/Understanding-the-Lottery-Factor).